GT-McDowell-Lab/PyCAC/docs/chapter1/ack-and-cite.md

 ## Acknowledgements and citations

-The CAC Fortran code was written by [Shuozhi Xu](https://shuozhixu.cnsi.ucsb.edu); the [Python scripting interface](../chapter4/README.md) was written by [Thomas G. Payne](http://www.mse.gatech.edu/content/payne); the code in its present form is a [culmination of developments over the last decades](../chapter2/history.md).
+The CAC simulator and analyser was written in Fortran by [Shuozhi Xu](https://shuozhixu.cnsi.ucsb.edu); the [Python scripting interface](../chapter4/README.md) was written by [Alex Selimov](http://www.mse.gatech.edu/content/selimov) and [Thomas G. Payne](http://www.mse.gatech.edu/content/payne); the code in its present form is a [culmination of developments over the last decades](../chapter2/history.md).

 The PyCAC code development was sponsored by